soclemys/spr-analysis/README.md

 # SPR Analysis

-Code for data analysis and curve fitting in a binding assay, including outlier interpolation, smoothing, and fitting of Langmuir and dissociation decay models.
-Calculates k_obs, k_on, k_off, R_max, and Kd, and exports results to files.
-Generates plots for visualization.
+This repository provides a Python implementation for analyzing and curve fitting Surface Plasmon Resonance (SPR) data in a binding assay.
+The code includes outlier interpolation, data smoothing, and fitting of Langmuir and dissociation decay models.
+It calculates k_obs, k_on, k_off, R_max, and Kd, and exports the results to files.
+Additionally, it generates plots for visualization.

 ## Installation